Exculpatory Evidence and Discovery: What Do Prosecutors Have to Share?

 Fortunately this evidence reached the defense before trial, which means they can now try to incorporate this evidence into their defense strategy, although there is a question of whether they might need additional time to prepare for trial in light of the new evidence.

 The Supreme Court of the United States has ruled that the prosecution must turn over material evidence when requested by the defense.
 If the evidence is material to the defendant’s guilt or potential punishment, then failure to disclose the evidence is a violation of the defendant’s constitutional rights.
 In subsequent cases, the Supreme Court said that many different types of evidence, including evidence that is being used to impeach or undermine a witness, are considered material and must be disclosed.
 In such cases, the prosecution can be found to have violated this rule when, like in the Phillips case, they claim they were unaware of the evidence when the defense requested it.

 The impact of the discovery of such evidence depends on the stage of the trial.
-Failure to disclose such evidence can lead to sanctions against attorneys or a new trial with the new evidence included.
+Failure to disclose such evidence can lead to sanctions against lawyers or a new trial with the new evidence included.

 If you or your loved one has been arrested or has questions about your criminal case, contact the experienced Miami lawyers at The Baez Law Firm for a consultation today.